-A One-Parent Family Tax Credit is available to a single parent, or a person who has custody of and maintains a child who is living with him or her.
-This can include someone who is single, widowed, a surviving civil partner, deserted, separated (from spouse or civil partner), divorced or whose civil partnership has been dissolved.
+A One-Parent Family Tax Credit is available to a single parent, or anyone who has custody of and maintains a child who is living with them.
+This includes individuals who are single, widowed, a surviving civil partner, deserted, divorced, separated from their spouse or civil partner, or whose civil partnership has been dissolved.

 Married Tax Credit

-If you get married, both you and your spouse continue to be treated as single people for tax purposes in that year.
-If, however, the tax you pay as two single people is greater than the tax that would be payable if you were taxed as a married couple, you can claim the difference.
+If you get married, both you and your spouse will be treated as single people for tax purposes for that year.
+However, if the tax you pay as two single people is greater than the tax you would have paid if you were taxed as a married couple, you can claim the difference.

 Incapacitated Child Tax

-The tax credit can be claimed where a claimant proves that he or she was living at any time during the tax year with any child who is permanently incapacitated either physically or mentally from maintaining himself/herself.
+The tax credit can be claimed where a claimant proves that he or she was living at any time during the tax year with a child who is either physically or mentally permanently incapacitated and therefore unable to maintain himself/herself.

 There is also a tax credit available if you employ someone to look after an incapacitated relative